valory-xyz/open-autonomy/docs/package_publishing.md

 ## Registering a service

 After the agent is registered, a service based on it can be registered as well.
-In the most simple case, a service could be run by a single agent, though this would mean that the service would be completely centralized and not fault-tolerant.
-It is expected that a service is run by multiple agents so it benefits from those features.
+Services are composed of one or more agents that can be run by multiple agent instances themselves: in the most simple case, a service could be composed of a single agent run by a single agent instance, though this would mean that the service would be completely centralized and not fault-tolerant.
+Therefore, it is expected that each agent in a service is run by multiple agent instances so the service benefits from those features.

 So a service owner registers the service based on the previously registered agent as well as the number of agent instances that will run the service.
-Once again, during this registration step a NFT is minted as well.
+Once again, during this service registration step a NFT is minted as well.

 <figure markdown>
 ![](./images/register_service.svg)